hydraulic-institute/edb/source/06_section-VI/05_other-considerations.md

 It is important to note that as the flow increases, the pump head produced will decrease as the system flow losses increases.
 Oversized or undersized pumps will have curves that do not intersect at the required flow rate or will not cross at all.
 This will show that a different pump should be selected.

+## Frequently Asked Questions

+A list of frequently asked questions regarding pumping systems can be accessed <a href="http://pumps.org/Pump_Fundamentals/Pump_FAQs.aspx" target="_blank">here</a> at Hydraulic Institute's website.

+Additionally, "Pumps & Systems" publishes HI FAQs which can be accessed <a href="https://www.pumpsandsystems.com/hi-pump-faqs" target="_blank">here</a>.